 Although many falls are random mishaps, there are times when the accident could have been prevented if someone else had been more careful.
 In those circumstances, the injured person could file a slip and fall claim against the reckless party.

 Were you hurt after a fall on someone else’s property in Boston?
 If so, you could be entitled to compensation to help with the medical costs, missed wages, pain and suffering, and other losses you have endured.
-Learning your legal options is important — and that’s how Kelly & Associates can help.
+Learning your legal options is important — and that’s how Michael Kelly can help.

 Our experienced Boston slip and fall attorneys provide high-quality and compassionate legal services that put clients’ needs first.
 We’ll listen to your story and advise you of all possible avenues for compensation.
 You can count on us to fight for the best possible results in your slip and fall case.

 Call 1-800-LAW-GUYS (1-800-528-4897) or contact us online for a free consultation.

 - 1 What is a Slip and Fall Accident?